Apply for Inequalities Funding to Help Targeted Groups

 - Demonstrate a clear financial need for the funding sought

 - Demonstrate the existing relationship the community group/ organisation has with the target group and the extent of its reach into the target community

 - Not be a duplicate application for funding already received from Sport England or the National Lottery.
 (Please note: additional funding is acceptable if a further financial need is evident)

 - Be eligible to receive Sport England Lottery Funding (see Eligibility for Funding)

 To be eligible for this funding, your community group or organisation will need to support health and/or wellbeing through physical activity opportunities for the targeted groups listed above.
 Please note: this does not have to be the primary purpose.
 For example, a local community group that has identified physical activity as an opportunity to support the wellbeing of its members impacted unfairly by the long-term impact of the COVID-19 pandemic, could apply for funding.

 Sport England funding requires recipient bodies of small grants to have a recognised constitution in place.

-We won’t be able to fund:
+We will not be able to fund: